conversant/adlibs/README.md

 ```
 ## xhr
     Cross browser wrapper for XMLHttpRequest.
-If you need Cookies and HTTP Auth data to be included in the request you must set withCredentials to true in the options.
+If you need Cookies and HTTP Auth data to be included in the request, you must set withCredentials to true in the options.

 **Example**
 ```js